LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![4](https://github.com/user-attachments/assets/3711a9f7-f8fa-4aa1-a7ea-1a609b8103f5)

 5. Input the command `cd TheoWAF/` to change our location to TheoWAF folder.
 Input the following command `ls`, to list the directories in the TheoWAF folder.
-We're looking for the folder called class6.5.
+We're looking for the folder called **class6.5**.
 So input the command `cd class6.5/` to change directory location to that folder.

 ![5](https://github.com/user-attachments/assets/061f6296-e38e-4781-9cec-9c4faa9681e2)

-6. Now that we're inside the class6.5 folder, let's input the command `ls` to list directories inside of that folder and we see a folder called gcp.
-SIDENOTE: If you don't have a directory named GCP, input the following comamnd `mkdir gcp` if you don't have gcp folder.
+6. Now that we're inside the class6.5 folder, let's input the command `ls` to list directories inside of that folder and we see a folder called **GCP**.

+**SIDENOTE**: If you don't have a directory named GCP, input the following comamnd `mkdir gcp` if you don't have gcp folder.
 We want to go to that folder, so input the command `cd gcp/`.
 Type `ls` to list the directories inside of the gcp folder.
 We see a folder called terraform, input the command cd terraform/ to go to that location.

-ANOTHER SIDENOTE: If you don't have the directory inside named Terraform, input the command `mkdir terraform` if you don't have terraform folder.
+**ANOTHER SIDENOTE**: If you don't have the directory inside named Terraform, input the command `mkdir terraform` if you don't have terraform folder.
 Input the command `ls` to list any directories or files, and in the image below, we see no content and this is our destination.
 HOO-RAY!

 ![6](https://github.com/user-attachments/assets/e23fb97c-07f8-41f4-9c59-6b6f9e811d4d)

-6. PUBLIC SERVICE ACCOUNCEMENT: DON'T STORE YOUR FILES/CODE/OR WORK IN ONEDRIVE (You'll be forever sent and stuck in Cloud Purgatory, and we won't be able to help you...sorry☹️)
+6. **PUBLIC SERVICE ACCOUNCEMENT**: DON'T STORE YOUR FILES/CODE/OR WORK IN THE ONEDRIVE FOLDER (You'll be forever sent and stuck in Cloud Purgatory, and we won't be able to help you...sorry☹️)

 ![7](https://github.com/user-attachments/assets/e2bc4b36-4a3e-44b4-ae34-d173987a3261)